sadjow/claude-code-nix/README.md

 ## Why this package?

 When using development environment managers like devenv, asdf, or nvm, globally installed npm packages can become unavailable or incompatible.
+This Nix package provides:

+1. **Bundled Node.js runtime**: Claude Code runs with its own Node.js 20, independent of your project's Node.js version
+2. **Always up-to-date**: Daily automated updates with pre-built binaries cached in Cachix for instant installation
-This Nix package leverages the upstream nixpkgs claude-code package while ensuring it's always up-to-date.
+3. **Based on nixpkgs**: Leverages the battle-tested upstream nixpkgs package as foundation

 ### Always Up-to-Date